bennyocean/238b3f12deccfe9adc32556069c32096/README.md

 Log changes (i.e., returns for BTC and ETH prices) were used to standardize the scale and allow meaningful comparisons across metrics.

 #### 2. Rolling Correlation
-Rolling correlations provide insights into dynamic relationships over time.
-The analysis uses a 7-day rolling window during 2024.
+Rolling correlations provide insights into dynamic relationships between token transaction volumes and external metrics over time.
+The analysis uses a 14-day rolling window during 2024 to capture these temporal dynamics.
+To enhance the analysis of significant volume changes, a 1-day buffer was applied to merge closely occurring outlier days into clusters.
+This approach ensures that periods of heightened activity or anomalies are analyzed as cohesive intervals rather than isolated events.

 - #### USDT:
     - Rolling correlations with BTC and ETH prices show fluctuating trends, with significant changes aligning with outlier clusters (e.g., in the September period).